simonemallia/overwatchsounds_it/README.md

 # overwatchsounds_it
-This desktop application written in Java contains all voices line of your favourite heroes in Overwatch in italian version!
+This desktop application written in Java contains all voice lines of your favourite heroes in Overwatch in italian version!

 New Update v0.02a:
-- Added D.va voices line;
+- Added D.va voice lines;
 - Optimized size: wav sounds converted to mp3;

 v0.01a:
-- Added Reinhardt and Winston voices line;
+- Added Reinhardt and Winston voice lines;

 This application is under construction so many heroes will be added soon.